xbeat/Machine-Learning/README.md

 Model compression is crucial for deploying large language models (LLMs) in resource-constrained environments.
 It aims to reduce model size and computational requirements while maintaining performance.
 This slideshow explores common techniques for LLM model compression using Python.

+## SQL vs PySpark Comparative

+Introduction to SQL and PySpark

+Data manipulation and analysis can be performed using both SQL and PySpark.
+These technologies serve similar purposes but operate differently.
+SQL is a standard language for relational databases, while PySpark is a Python API for Apache Spark, designed for big data processing.

 ## Building a Gradient Descent Optimizer from Scratch in Python

 Introduction to Gradient Descent